Photography and Video

 Angles

-Find angles that reveal a mix of foreground, midground, and background shots.
+Find angles that reveal a mix of foreground, midground, and background perspectives.
 Try shooting action shots from lower angles.

 Backlighting